Eric Luedtke: Political career

-In January 2019, Luedtke was selected to Chair the Democratic Caucus in the House of Delegates.
+In January 2019, Luedtke was selected to chair the Democratic Caucus in the House of Delegates.
 Later that spring, following the unexpected passing of long time Speaker Michael E. Busch, he presided over a contentious caucus meeting convened to choose a new Speaker.
 That meeting resulted in the selection of a compromise candidate, Adrienne A. Jones, who became the first woman and the first black legislator to serve in the role of Speaker in Maryland.
 Later that year, Speaker Jones then elevated Luedtke to serve as House Majority Leader.

 Luedtke has advocated in the legislature on a broad range of issues, most notably education, the environment, and for the rights of people with disabilities.
 During the 2012 legislative session, he argued during floor debate for passage of a bill increasing Maryland's minimum legal age for dropping out of school.
 He was the lead sponsor in the House of Delegates of Maryland's successful ban on possession and sale of shark fin, part of an international effort to protect shark populations.
 In 2019, during debate on legislation to legalize physician-assisted suicide in Maryland, Luedtke gave a key floor speech in support of the bill.
 The bill later passed the House of Delegates but failed in the Senate.

 On November 14, 2022, Governor-elect Wes Moore announced that Luedtke would serve as his chief legislative officer.
 He resigned from the Maryland House of Delegates on January 2, 2023.
 Former state's attorney candidate Bernice Mireku-North was appointed by outgoing governor Larry Hogan to succeed Luedtke effective January 11, 2023.
+In December 2024, ahead of the 2025 legislative session, Luedtke stepped down as Moore's chief legislative officer, but remained in the Moore administration as a senior advisor.
+He was succeeded by Jeremy Baker, who was previously the chief of staff to House Speaker Adrienne A. Jones.

+Luedtke was a delegate to the 2024 Democratic National Convention, pledged to Kamala Harris.